Bottas beats Hamilton to take pole position at Bahrain GP

-SAKHIR, Bahrain (AP) — Valtteri Bottas pipped Mercedes teammate Lewis Hamilton right at the end of qualifying on Saturday to take pole position for the Bahrain Grand Prix.
+SAKHIR, Bahrain (AP) — Valtteri Bottas beat Mercedes teammate Lewis Hamilton right at the end of qualifying on Saturday to take pole position for the Bahrain Grand Prix.
 It was the first pole in Bottas’ career.

 Hamilton took pole in the first two races of the season, and had the leading time until Bottas beat him on the last lap.